The Solid Tools file is a supplement to the Perspective Tools. To use these tools effectively, it will be necessary to download both files.

 (4) polez defines the elevation of the pole.

 (5) depth controls the depth of the iteration.
-This number corresponds to the number of divisions per 90°.
+See above.

 The remaining tools in this package are designed to facilitate the construction of convex polyhedra and color them parametrically.
 It is left to the reader to do the actual construction of the polyhedron.
 The job of the tools is to color and outline the faces in such a way that they can be seen only if they are turned toward the viewer, and the color of a face will depend on its position relative to the light source.
 Implementing these tools requires considerable patience and concentration.
 It is easy to get turned around, so stop after each face and turn the orientation controls to test the results.